 Government teams face increasing pressure to handle public and community consultation and engagement data securely, transparently, and in accordance with legal requirements.
 Utilising a secure consultation software such as Jambo can significantly enhance UK GDPR compliance by integrating best practices directly into day-to-day workflows.

-One of the most significant risks in conducting secure consultations is data fragmentation, where information is scattered across various platforms, including emails, spreadsheets, documents, and shared folders.
+One of the most significant risks in conducting a secure public consultation is data fragmentation, where information is scattered across platforms such as email, spreadsheets, documents, and shared folders.
 This increases the likelihood of losing track of personal data, making GDPR compliance significantly more challenging.

-A secure SRM system like Jambo centralises all:
+A secure consultation software like Jambo SRM software centralises all:

-This single source of truth minimizes unmanaged data sprawl, avoids duplication, and ensures your team always knows precisely what data it holds and why.
+This single source of truth minimises unmanaged data sprawl, avoids duplication, and ensures your team always knows precisely what data it holds and why.

 Freedom of Information (FOI) requests often require retrieving all information your organisation or department has on file for a person, such as contact information, consultation submissions, engagement records, and correspondence.
-When data is scattered across multiple systems, responding within legal time limits is slow, inconsistent, and prone to risk.
+When data is scattered across multiple systems, responding within legal time limits is slow, inconsistent, and risky.

 A secure SRM system improves FOI readiness through: